pmbanugo/react-conversational-ui-tutorial/README.md

 1. Clone and set up the [token server](https://github.com/pmbanugo/stream-chat-boilerplate-api) by following the instruction on that repo.

-2. Close this repo and run `npm install`.
+2. Clone this repo and run `npm install`.
 3. Run `npm start` to start the React app.